Our Partners

 University of Toronto Masters of Information Field PlacementsThis Field Placement program provide post-secondary Field Placement students with hands-on experience to supplement their theoretical knowledge, and to help them develop professional competencies.
 Field Placement students participating in the practicum will have completed, or will be in the process of completing a Master of Information (MI) degree.
 TDSB staff may submit a project aligned with TDSB strategic goals, and secure 45 hours or 105 hours of unpaid project help from an MI student.
 Field Placement students, in turn, receive post-secondary course credit.
 Field Placement students' areas of focus within the Faculty’s Master of Information degree: Archives and Records Management; Critical Information Policy Studies; Culture & Technology; Human Centered Data Science; Information Systems and Design; Knowledge Management and Information Management; Library and Information Science; User Experience Design.

-Recreate Place Inc.Recreate Place: Creating Vibrant Outdoor SpacesThis experiential workshop series engages students in a collaborative approach to planning, designing and creating their outdoor spaces.
-Child-friendly approach builds connection to the natural world, integrates climate resiliency learnings, and builds relationships within the school and the wider community.
-Programming is outdoors, tactile, collaborative and experiential.
-Through exploring their visions and concepts of public art of school ground greening, students experience a sense of belonging, accomplishment, and deepen their understanding of creative self-expression.
-Over a series of weeks, students will engage in activities culminating in the installation of a temporary art project onsite, mural or a school ground greening project.
+Recreate Place Inc.Recreate Place: Creating Vibrant Outdoor SpacesThis experiential workshop series engages all students in a collaborative approach to planning, designing and creating features in their schools.
+The child-friendly approach builds connection to the natural world, integrates climate resiliency learnings, and builds relationships within the school and the wider community.
+Programming is tactile, collaborative, experiential and often takes place outdoors.
+Through exploring ideas for public art and school ground greening, students experience a sense of belonging, accomplishment, and deepen their understanding of creative self-expression.
+Over a series of weeks, students will engage in activities culminating in the creation of a feature/action that will transform their school space.
 Suitable: Kindergarten, Grades 1-12

 Diversified Youth InitiativeBring The Beat BackThis entrepreneurial program focuses on the Art of Creating Music by teaching the fundamentals of production, song writing/arrangement, sampling and instrument layering to re-engage and re-energize students from equity-deserving communities in LC1.
 Using our grassroots holistic approach, our Black mentors will engage, develop and support students in-person or virtually by enhancing their creativity, innovation and ingenuity.
 Students will benefit through a series of educational sessions to increase their business, branding, marketing, money management and performance capabilities.
 Sessions culminate with a project completed by students and presented to school community.
 Community engagement initiatives may occur for the entire school community (i.e. parents/caregivers).
 Suitable: Grades 9-12